tommyli3318/SimpleNodeServer/README.md

-To start the server type:
+To start the server:
 `node server.js`

-POST expects a JSON body in the form of
+POST request to calculate distance expects a JSON body in the form of {

-{
 	"origin": "California",
 	"destination": "Nevada"